Dr. Marco Voigt

 Studies in Computer Science at Dresden University of Technology, Dresden, Germany

-- Teaching assistance for Automated Reasoning by Uwe Waldmann, Saarland University
+- Teaching assistant for Automated Reasoning by Uwe Waldmann, Max Planck Institute for Informatics, Saarbrücken

-- Teaching assistance for Grundzüge der theoretischen Informatik by Wolfgang J. Paul, Saarland University
+- Teaching assistant for Grundzüge der theoretischen Informatik by Wolfgang J. Paul, Saarland University

-- Teaching assistance for Theoretische Informatik und Logik by Christel Baier and Steffen Hölldobler, TU Dresden
+- Teaching assistant for Theoretische Informatik und Logik by Christel Baier and Steffen Hölldobler, TU Dresden

-- Teaching assistance for Formale Systeme by Christel Baier, TU Dresden
+- Teaching assistant for Formale Systeme by Christel Baier, TU Dresden

 Publications and selected talks